WWE in India: Other shows

 Several WWE superstars made special appearances in various shows during their promotional tour in India.
 Kofi Kingston and Big E appeared on the 10 May 2017 episode of Extraaa Innings T20.
 Months later, in October 2017, Jinder Mahal appeared in an episode of Sony SAB's sitcom Sajan Re Phir Jhooth Mat Bolo.
 In 2018, Matt Hardy made a special appearance in singing reality show Indian Idol.
+In 2019, The New Day appeared on an episode of dance reality show Super Dancer.

-Special episode for India
+WWE Superstar Spectacle

-WWE acknowledge that India is a big market and have great opportunity to promote professional wrestling in India.
-In 2021, WWE taped a special India centric show WWE Superstar Spectacle and aired it on 26 January, the republic day of India.
+In 2021, WWE taped a special India centric show WWE Superstar Spectacle on 22 January 2021 and aired it on 26 January, the Republic Day of India.
+The second Superstar Spectacle event was held on 8 September 2023.
+Unlike the 2021 event, the 2023 event was a house show.
+It was later aired as Namaste India on Sony Sports Network on 2 October 2023.

 Indian flag controversy

 A 1999 episode of Sunday Night Heat was criticized for a segment featuring Kurt Angle and Tiger Ali Singh in which Angle blew his nose in the Indian national flag.
 On 15 January 2016, days before the WWE arrived in India for their house show events in 2016, a group named Aadvanshi Veer Sena threatened to protest against the company's tour unless they apologised for Angle's incident.
-Five days after their claims to protest if an apology was not given, WWE International's Executive Vice President, Gerrit Meier, apologised for the incident, saying: "This case is about 20-years-ago and we did not deliberately do that.
+Five days after their claims to protest if an apology was not given, WWE International's Executive Vice President, Gerrit Meier, apologised for the incident, saying, "This case is about 20-years-ago and we did not deliberately do that.
 We have a great respect for the country.
 We are sorry that it happened, but we had no intention of doing it.
 India is a reputable country and we apologise for this… We are extremely pleased that India is hosting the live events again.
 There are good number of fans and I am confident that they will enjoy it all.
 Nearly 14 years later, we are once again on the ground of India will play a WWE match."